anyone2/IndigoPlugin-Voice-Monkey/README.md

 ## Additional capabilities worth mentioning:

 - Speech Synthesis Markup Language (SSML) is supported in Text-To-Speech
-- Multiple voices are available to choose from for Text-To-Speech **only**
+- Multiple voices are available to choose from for Text-To-Speech (the language for the Yes or No prompts, unfornuately can not be changed)
 - Indigo variable substitution is supported in the Text-To-Speech and file name fields
-    - i.e. %%v:12345%% for variables and %%d:12345:someStateId%% for device
+    - i.e. %%v:12345%% for variables and %%d:12345:someStateId%% for devices

 ## Voice Monkey Skill Setup Instructions